 10 months: 6.23 cm (0...

-The pampiniform plexus is the venous network of approximately 10 veins draining the testes and epididymis.
+The pampiniform plexus (plural: plexuses) is the venous network of approximately 10 veins draining the testis and epididymis.
 The network surrounds the testicular artery in the spermatic cord and lies anterior to the ductus deferens.
 Each network coalesces to form the testicular veins.

 Pancake kidney (also known as discoid kidney, disc kidney, lump kidney, fused pelvic kidney or cake kidney) is a rare renal fusion anomaly of the kidneys of the crossed fused variety.